dstuessy/louis-js/README.md

 A simple, flexible, and light-weight JavaScript library for animations.
 The idea is to provide a library that can be applied to multiple scenarios: from HTML5 canvas game development to DOM manipulations for UI development.

+A copy of the source file can be found under `src/louis.js`.

 ## Example

 For a working example, see the `index.html` file.